iobroker-community-adapters/ioBroker.doorbird/README.md

 -   (Schmakus) Changed snapshot handling!
 Find snapshot at ioBroker Files now!
 -   (Schmakus) Support take snapshot manually has been added
 -   (Schmakus) Support for light-On has been added

-### 0.2.0 (2023-06-25)

--   (mcm1957) Adapter has been moved into iobroker-community-adapters-area
--   (mcm1957) Github actions and testing has been added
--   (mcm1957) standard development tools have been added
--   (mcm1957) dependencies have been upgraded

 ## License